This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 If you earn beyond $200,000 per year, I recommend remaining at a maximum allowed spending figure of $45,000 until you reach a net worth of at least $1 million.
 Even if you are not financially independent at this stage, loosening the purse strings a bit will not be highly consequential.

 The car buying process is not one to be entered into lightly.
-Do your research, consider the cost of insurance and ongoing routine maintenance, particularly for foreign and luxury vehicles, and above all, be sure that you find a vehicle which will meet your needs without drastically exceeding them.
+Do your research, consider the cost of insurance and ongoing routine maintenance, particularly for foreign and luxury vehicles, and above all, be sure that you find a vehicle which will meet your needs without breaking the bank.